 Ivan became the ordained pastor of the Slavic Baptist Church of Transfiguration that he planted in Minneapolis.
 He grew spiritually as its minister, and experienced the challenges and joys of the pastorate.
 As a Southern Baptist pastor, Ivan participated in pastoral meetings with the Minnesota-Wisconsin Baptist Convention, and the congregation enjoyed the fellowship of other churches in the Twin Cities Metro Baptist Association.

 “That experience was a benefit for me,” Ivan said.
 “You must have this experience if you are working and help other pastors.
 You understand what they face and what they believe.”

 Anthony Ahaev, leader, Church Starting group, formerly the language church starting specialist for CSBC, visited Ivan’s church.
 After a period of time, Ahaev invited Ivan to return to California as a CSBC church planter strategist responsible for planting churches for Slavic people.

 “After 13 years living in cold, snowy weather, God moved us back to California.”
 In California, the Slavic people are spread around, and sometimes it is hard to reach them,” Ivan continued.
 “It is a challenge for us to reach the people for Christ, especially Russian Jews.
 We have a lot of Russian Jews living in California, and they resent all Christians.
 Another challenge for me is to help Russian pastors be more kingdom-focused.”

 “It is an honor to be part of the ministry of planting churches.
 I believe that God wants to grow His kingdom by opening new churches everywhere, but especially here in California.
 All of the nationalities have come here to us, and we need to meet this challenge by reaching them right here on California soil.

-Pray that God open doors for new church planting possibilities in Mid-Valley Association among different language groups.
+- Pray that God opens doors for new church planting possibilities in Mid-Valley and Sequoia Associations.

-I thank God for His faithfulness to me and my family.
+- I thank God for His faithfulness to my family and I.

 Did you know?